 Conclusion

 Selenium supplementation, whether via feed or water, significantly enhanced growth performance, body length, and feed efficiency in Uda rams, with supplementation through feed showing slightly higher weight gain, while water-based supplementation improved behavioral activity.
 These findings indicate that selenium effectively improves both productivity and welfare in Uda rams, with the mode of delivery influencing specific performance and behavioral outcomes.
 It is recommended that selenium supplementation be incorporated into the diets of Uda rams, preferably through feed for optimal growth and weight gain, and through water to enhance activity and behavioral welfare.

+Disclaimer (Artificial intelligence)

+Option 1:

+Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.

+Option 2:

+Author(s) hereby declare that generative AI technologies such as Large Language Models, etc. have been used during the writing or editing of manuscripts.
+This explanation will include the name, version, model, and source of the generative AI technology and as well as all input prompts provided to the generative AI technology

+Details of the AI usage are given below:

+1.

+2.

+3.

 References